CodeReclaimers/neat-python/docs/module_summaries.rst

       manager and waits for tasks.

       :param bool exit_on_stop: If a slave node, whether to exit upon the calling of `stop()` in the :term:`master node`.
-      :param int slave_wait: Specifies the time (in seconds) to sleep before actually starting, if a :term:`slave node`.
+      :param float slave_wait: Specifies the time (in seconds) to sleep before actually starting, if a :term:`slave node`.
       :raises RuntimeError: If already started.
       :raises ValueError: If the mode is invalid.